 Bumble dating app

 Then there’s Bumble.
-They didn’t have a great time in 2024 with their misinformed anti-celibacy campaign to launch their re-brand.
+They didn’t have a great time in 2024 with their misinformed anti-celibacy campaign, which was intended to launch their rebrand.
 But personally, I’m glad they removed their ‘women make the first move with men’ policy simply because, as a non-binary queer person, I never knew where that placed me.
-So, their app has a broader scope now, but will it survive without its niche?
+So, their app now has a broader scope, but will it survive without its niche?

-Bumble is another dating app that may vary depending on where you are in the world.
-However, they now do have the option to indicate ‘What you want from your dates,’ with ethical no-monogamy listed as a feature.
-Plus, you can select it alongside another option, such as marriage or intimacy without commitment.
+Bumble is another dating app that varies depending on your location in the world.
+However, they now do have the option to indicate ‘What you want from your dates,’ with ethical non-monogamy listed as a feature.
+Additionally, you can select it alongside other options, such as marriage or intimacy without commitment.
 You can also search for options like this with a paid account.
 On a separate note, another feature that I’ve enjoyed is using the Bumble BFF section to find new friends while travelling.

 Pros